colon cancer risk factors

 What exactly is colorectal cancer?

 Colorectal cancer occurs when abnormal cells grow in your rectum or colon.
-The cells come together to form growths called polyps, which can turn into cancer.
+The cells come together to form growths called colorectal polyps, which can turn into cancer.

-You have the power to lower your risk for colon cancer by practicing healthy habits!
-Experts recommend that you:
+You have the power to lower your risk of developing colorectal cancer by practicing healthy habits!

 • Maintain a healthy weight